Risk Disclosures and Disclaimers

 2.4 MEV and Front-Running

 Transactions submitted to public blockchain networks may be visible in the mempool prior to confirmation, exposing them to Maximal Extractable Value (MEV) attacks, front-running, and sandwich attacks.
-Sophisticated actors may exploit pending transactions for profit at your expense.
-The Protocol does not include built-in MEV protection at the smart contract level.
-Slippage tolerance parameters are optional and user-configured.
 The Company is not responsible for losses attributable to MEV extraction or front-running.

 2.5 Wallet Security